 Tall Ships® New Orleans 2018 is an event that will bring our maritime history alive.
-For four days in April, students will be able to walk the decks and talk to the crew of what it is like to live on board.
+For three days in April, students will be able to walk the decks and talk to the crew about life on board.
 Some ships are a reflection of life in the 18th century!

 Trainees learn teamwork, confidence, and the value of being part of something bigger than themselves.